SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_Node_Switch_Manager.md

 There are two ways to add these Automation Scripts:

 1. In **System Display**, go to Advanced \> Automation, then select "Insert File" and select the Automation Scripts one by one.

-2. Paste the three **Automation Scripts** into *C:\Skyline DataMiner\Scripts* and then perform a force synchronisation as follows:
+1. Paste the three **Automation Scripts** into *C:\Skyline DataMiner\Scripts* and then perform a force synchronization as follows:

-3.  - In **System Display**, right-click the top banner and select Admin Tools \> Force Synchronization \> File...
+   - In **System Display**, right-click the top banner and select Admin Tools \> Force Synchronization \> File...
 In the "Force Synchronization" window, paste *C:\Skyline DataMiner\Scripts* and click OK.

 In addition, you must also add the report template.
 To do so, place the file *Node Switch Report.asp* in the folder *C:\Skyline DataMiner\Webpages\Reports\templates*, and then perform a force synchronization of this folder (in the same way as described above).